Theodore of Antioch (philosopher)

 Theodore was knowledgeable in Arabic, Syriac and Latin, having studied in both Christian and Islamic milieus in Antioch, Mosul and Baghdad.
 He served the Seljuk sultanate of Rum and the Armenian kingdom of Cilicia for a time in the 1220s, but found greater success in the service of Frederick, primarily in Italy, where the emperor rewarded him with lands.

 Theodore cast a horoscope for Frederick on at least one occasion; engaged in public debate with Dominican philosophers; prepared therapeutic concoctions for the emperor and for his friends; and wrote diplomatic correspondence in Arabic for the emperor.
 He corresponded with Piero della Vigna about the latter's health and with Leonardo Fibonacci about mathematics.
 He made several Latin translations from Arabic, including some of Averroes' commentary on Aristotle and the De scientia venandi per aves, a book about falconry.
 His longest original work and the only one to survive is a treatise on health addressed to the emperor.

-According to Bar Hebraeus, when Theodore tried to quite Frederick's service without leave and was nearly found out, he committed suicide by poison.
+According to Bar Hebraeus, when Theodore tried to quit Frederick's service without leave and was nearly found out, he committed suicide by poison.
 His fame was such that he appears in several fictionalizing works from later in the 13th century as a conduit of knowledge from East to West.